 Asset Protection After a Lawsuit is Filed

-Trying to protect your assets inside the US after someone launches a legal attack against you simply doesn’t work in most cases.
+Trying to protect your assets inside the US after someone launches a legal attack against.
+It you simply doesn’t work in most cases.
 So, an international asset protection strategy is usually the more effective course.
-You have effectively taken the wealth outside of your local court’s jurisdiction.
-The trust has tied their hands from forcing the seizure of your assets.
+You have effectively taken your wealth outside of your local court’s jurisdiction.
+The trust has tied their hands from forcing the seizure of your assets; even after a lawsuit strikes.

 Trying to protect assets inside the US after someone sues you simply doesn’t work.
 An international asset protection plan the key.